Forney offers the Easy Weld 140 MP as an affordable multi-process welder.

 Plus, the MP140i comes with multiple accessories.
-If these are bought separately with the Forney unit, you’ll end up spending more money.
-The Eastwood Elite MP140i ends up costing less if you need all the accessories.
+You’ll spend more money if these are bought separately from the Forney unit.
+The Eastwood Elite MP140i costs less if you need all the accessories.

 Eastwood upgraded this unit earlier in 2021.
 Now it uses the latest inverter technology, so you get the newest tech and best inverter welder performance.

 In comparison, Forney just doesn’t provide the same value for the money.
 The Eastwood Elite MP140i is a strong competitor as a multi-process unit at this price range.
 It’s no wonder the MP140i is one of the most popular Eastwood machines.